-And this week we're talking about something that, it is internet marketing, of course, digital marketing, internet marketing, that whole thing, but we’re going to go on a slightly different trajectory for this next probably two or three or four weeks.
-So basically what we’re going to be doing is we’re going to start deconstructing different ways of making money online, building a business, doing the small foundational things that are important for your growth online, and for moving a business online.
-And here is why that matters.
-So as it comes to like internet business, online businesses and stuff, everything boils down to some very simple activities that you just have to do over and over and over again; you have to master; you have to show up and actually partake in, or you need to find somebody to do it on your behalf.
+Our GSDdaily this week will focus on internet marketing, of course, digital marketing, internet marketing, that whole thing, but we’re going to go on a slightly different trajectory for this next probably two or three or four weeks.
+Basically what we’re going to be doing is we’re going to start deconstructing different ways of making money online, building a business, doing the small foundational things that are important for your growth online, and moving a business online.
+Here is why that matters.
+As it comes to internet business, online businesses, and stuff, everything boils down to some very simple activities that you just have to do over and over and over again; you have to master; you have to show up and actually partake in, or you need to find somebody to do it on your behalf.

 But if you don’t write, then it’s very difficult to get traction.
 If you don’t write, when really you’re not able to get your message out.
 You’re looking at the only medium that you have to convey your message in is video, which is fine.
 Video is great, but video employs lots of other things like body language and all the nonverbal communication that you pick up through it.
 So you’re factoring in a whole lot of other things rather than just the message that you’re trying to convey.
 So writing: fundamental skill.

 Now this week, as I said, we’re going to talk about different ways to write.
 What is on the docket for this week?
 We’re going to talk about blogging.
 Let’s see.
 We got blogging, freelancing, copywriting, getting paper articles, that kind of stuff.
 So every day we’re going to kind of unveil one of these gets paid to write strategies.
 Today, though, I want to introduce this idea of single-stream revenue from writing or multi-stream revenue from writing, single-stream versus multi-stream.
 Single-stream is basically where you are paid for the act of writing, meaning you get paid for writing an article.
 Maybe get paid $100, or $50, or $300, or whatever.
-You get paid to ghostwrite.
-You get paid to ghostwrite a 20,000-word ebook.
-You get paid to be a freelance writer.
-So you're actually getting paid to write.
+You are being paid to ghostwrite a 20,000-word ebook or to be a freelance writer.
+You’re actually getting paid to write.

-And this idea of multiple stream income from writing is where you don’t necessarily get paid for the writing itself.
-You get paid because of the writing.
+This idea of multiple stream income from writing is where you don’t necessarily get paid for the writing itself.
+You will be paid because of writing.
 So it’s not like the act.
 It’s not like a job where you write something, you get paid.
 But in this idea of multi-stream, you get paid to write, but it’s not directly through writing.
 You get paid to write because you’re selling something because of the writing because you’re linking to something because of the writing because you’re bonding with an audience because of the writing.
 Now, it’s just a different idea.
 It’s a different thought process behind this single-stream and multi-stream.

 Finding that person, you might be able to find them on social media.
 You can definitely find them on a freelance service like Upwork, family, and friends.
 You might have somebody who was looking to ghostwrite a book, and there might be a deal that you can work out with them.
 But the freelancing side is kind of the next step.
 How do you become a freelance writer?
 We have, it was a product that I put together a long, long time ago, and it was basically how to start a freelancing career.
 Now, freelancing as a writer is pretty easy anymore.
 You just set up an account on upwork.com, and you start posting bids for projects.
 It really is that simple.
 Upwork is a publicly-traded company now.
 E-Lance and oDesk came together to create Upwork; maybe one of them bought another or whatever, and then it became publicly traded.